operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 Now let’s copy the API definition from `pkg/apis/<group>/<version>/<kind>_types.go` to `api/<version>/<kind>_types.go`.
 For our example, it is only required to copy the code from the `Spec` and `Status` fields.

 This file is quite similar to the old one.
-Once you copy over your API definitions, they should be identical.
+Once you copy over your API definitions and generate manifests, you should end up with an identical API for your custom resource type.
 However, pay close attention to these kubebuilder [Markers][markers]:

 - The `+k8s:deepcopy-gen:interfaces=...` marker was replaced with `+kubebuilder:object:root=true`.
 - If you are not using [openapi-gen][openapi-gen] to generate OpenAPI Go code, then `// +k8s:openapi-gen=true` and other related openapi markers can be removed.